piechartssuck/courses/content/tasks/_index.md

 ### Responding on Slack

 To keep track of what responses go to which post and to receive credit for your responses, use the option pictured below: ![](/img/lesson/slack_pop_menu.png) For further information, please read over [Reply in thread](https://slack.com/help/articles/115000769927-Use-threads-to-organize-discussions-).

+### Assessing Posts

+Online postings are evaluated quarterly (approximately every three to four weeks).
+However if you would prefer your postings using a shorter time frame, please send me a direct message on Slack.

 ## Synchronous Meetings